yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/twilio-sms.md

 ## Setup your bot

-Before you start testing your bot, setup your bot with intents to automatically respond to user messages within your inbox, as explained below.
+Set up your bot with the intents to automatically respond to user messages on SMS.

 * **Define bot's purpose and scope**: First, understand the scope and purpose of your bot (use case).
 Clearly outline what types of questions or requests the bot should handle based on your intended use case.
-* **[Create Intents](https://docs.yellow.ai/docs/platform_concepts/studio/train/intents)**: Include the intents for common questions or requests.
-Add the utterances to each intent and train them to trigger the respective flow.
+* **[Create Intents](https://docs.yellow.ai/docs/platform_concepts/studio/train/intents)**: Add the intents that correspond to common questions or requests from users.
+Within each intent, add the relevant utterances and ensure they are trained to trigger the appropriate flow.
-* **[Create flows](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys)**: Design customized conversation flows to manage responses to your FB posts.
-You can incorporate nodes within the flow.
+* **[Create flows](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys)**: Design customized conversation flows to manage responses.

-Once you set up the bot, verify whether the bot effectively handles and responds to user messages according to the defined expectations.
+Once you set up the bot, verify whether the bot responds to user according to the defined use case.

 ## Test Twilio SMS